Skip to content

 4

-• Separate the wand and adjustable holder.
+• Separate the wand from the adjustable holder by pulling them apart.

 5